arthurazs/dotapatch/README.md

  - **Changelog** see [releases](/../../releases).

 ## Contributing
-I need your help improving **dota2patches**!
+I need your help improving **dotapatch**!
 Please open [new issues](/../../issues/new) if you have any feedback, questions or ideias.
 Also, feel free to open [pull requests](/../../compare) if you want to help me improve some of the code.

 ## License
 This project is licensed under the [MIT License](LICENSE).